heartin/simple-boot-base-template/README.md

 ## Option 4
-Clone project to local and copy paste manually into a new project and refactor as necessary.
+Clone project to local, copy paste manually into a new project and refactor as necessary.